Breathing heavily, gasping, or rapid gill movement for prolonged periods of time may be

 The warmer the water is, the less oxygen it will hold.
-This is why in the summertime when it's very hot you often see fish in ponds hanging just under the surface, often gulping for air.
-Check the temperature of your water, make sure that your heaters are not malfunctioning and heating the water too much.
-You're more likely to find the water increasing greatly in temperature during the warmer months of the year so it might be worth investing in an air pump so you are
+This is why in the summertime, when it's very hot, you often see fish in ponds hanging just under the surface, often gulping for air.
+Check the temperature of your water; make sure that your heaters are not malfunctioning and heating the water too much.
+You're more likely to find the water increasing greatly in temperature during the warmer months of the year, so it might be worth investing in an air pump so you are

-Unfortunately it may be a little more serious than just a lack of oxygen, or even toxins in the water.
-Breathing heavily is often a sign of stress and if a fish is ill this is exactly what it will do.
-Fish can suffer from all different types of illnesses, from internal parasitic and bacterial infections, to organ disorders.
+Unfortunately, it may be a little more serious than just a lack of oxygen, or even toxins in the water.
+Breathing heavily is often a sign of stress, and if a fish is ill this is exactly what it will do.
+Fish can suffer from all different types of illnesses, from internal parasitic and bacterial infections to organ disorders.
 Heavy breathing in fish isn't always serious, but it's something you shouldn't ignore.

 The comma after "paragraphs" is correct, but optional.